ricksonmenezes/wego-assignment/ReadMe.md

       Alternatively, Not sure about the car park data but car par availability data is a good candidate for mongo db collection.

+  5. Nearest CarPark  to user provided location may sometimes still be father away on Google Maps as Google Maps is doing the nearest location possible by shortest street-navigable route and I have pursued shortest spherical distance i.e shortest line that can be drawn from car park to user provided lat/long.